 Lower CPCs During Slow Season

-These numbers represent industry averages across residential HVAC markets.
-The gap between companies that market year-round and those that go dark during shoulder seasons grows wider every year, and it compounds.
+Industry averages across residential markets.
+The gap between contractors who market year-round and those who go dark during shoulder seasons compounds over time.

 Why "Waiting It Out" Kills Growth

 - Google Ads campaigns lose optimization data.
 When you pause campaigns, you lose the machine learning and quality scores you spent months building.
-Restarting means re-entering the learning phase at higher costs.
+Restarting means re-entering the learning phase at higher costs during peak season when you can least afford it.

 - Cash flow becomes a rollercoaster.
 Peak months cover the slow months, but barely.
-One bad summer or mild winter can put your business in a dangerous cash position.
+One bad storm season for a roofer, a mild winter for an HVAC company, or a slow remodel market for a plumber can put your business in a dangerous cash position.

 - Your competitors fill the gap.
-The contractors who keep marketing during slow season capture the customers you're ignoring.
-Those customers remember who showed up when they needed help, and who didn't.
+The contractors who keep marketing during slow season capture the customers you are ignoring.
+Those customers remember who showed up when they needed help, and who was nowhere to be found.

 The Revenue Rollercoaster Trap

-If you only market during peak season, you're stuck in a cycle: feast in summer, famine in fall, scramble in winter, repeat.
+If you only market during peak season, you are stuck in a cycle: feast in peak, famine in shoulder, scramble to recover, repeat.
 The only way to break the cycle is to build marketing systems that generate revenue year-round, not just when the weather cooperates.
+See how year-round contractor marketing compounds over time.

 3) Strategy 1: Maintenance Plan Marketing

-Here's something most HVAC companies don't realize: cost-per-click (CPC) for HVAC keywords drops significantly during shoulder seasons.
-While everyone else is pulling back their budgets, the contractors who keep advertising get more leads for less money.
+Here is something most home service contractors do not realize: cost-per-click for trade keywords drops significantly during shoulder seasons.
+While everyone else is pulling back their budgets, the contractors who keep advertising on Google get more leads for less money.
+The opportunity is largest for HVAC and roofing, but every trade sees meaningful CPC reductions off-peak.

 $18-$35